barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 	     = g( W[l+2] a[l+1] + b[l+2] + a[l] )
 ```

+- identity block

+- convolutional block

 Using skip connection helps the gradient to propagate and thus help use to train much deeper networks.

+Details of thie ResNet-50 model of the assessment: are:

+	- Zero-padding pads the input with a pad of (3,3)
+	- Stage 1:
+		- The 2D Convolution has 64 filters of shape (7,7) and uses a stride of (2,2).
+Its name is "conv1".
+		- BatchNorm is applied to the channels axis of the input.
+		- MaxPooling uses a (3,3) window and a (2,2) stride.
+	- Stage 2:
+		- The convolutional block uses three set of filters of size [64,64,256], "f" is 3, "s" is 1 and the block is "a".
+		- The 2 identity blocks use three set of filters of size [64,64,256], "f" is 3 and the blocks are "b" and "c".
+	- Stage 3:
+		- The convolutional block uses three set of filters of size [128,128,512], "f" is 3, "s" is 2 and the block is "a".
+		- The 3 identity blocks use three set of filters of size [128,128,512], "f" is 3 and the blocks are "b", "c" and "d".
+	- Stage 4:
+		- The convolutional block uses three set of filters of size [256, 256, 1024], "f" is 3, "s" is 2 and the block is "a".
+		- The 5 identity blocks use three set of filters of size [256, 256, 1024], "f" is 3 and the blocks are "b", "c", "d", "e" and "f".
+	- Stage 5:
+		- The convolutional block uses three set of filters of size [512, 512, 2048], "f" is 3, "s" is 2 and the block is "a".
+		- The 2 identity blocks use three set of filters of size [512, 512, 2048], "f" is 3 and the blocks are "b" and "c".
+	- The 2D Average Pooling uses a window of shape (2,2) and its name is "avg_pool".
+	- The flatten doesn't have any hyperparameters or name.
+	- The Fully Connected (Dense) layer reduces its input to the number of classes using a softmax activation.
+Its name should be 'fc' + str(classes).

+Very deep Residual Networks are built **by stacking these blocks together**.

 ## Network in Network and 1 X 1 convolutions
 Replace `fully connected layers` with `1 x 1 convolutions` as Yann LeCun believes they are the same.

+You can use a 1x1 convolutional layer to reduce `n_C` but not `n_H`, `n_W`.

 ## Inception network motivation